 “Thank you to folks across this country who wrapped their arms around our family,” Walz told supporters in Harrisburg, Pa., on Election Day.
 “I hope you saw yourselves in us, middle-class folks who are just trying to do the right thing.”

-As of Wednesday morning, many of those battleground states appear to have opted for Trump, including the “blue wall” states of Pennsylvania and Wisconsin, with Michigan also leaning in Trump’s favor.
+Many of those battleground states went for Trump, including the “blue wall” states of Pennsylvania, Michigan and Wisconsin.

 Almost 51% of Minnesota voters backed the Democratic ticket this year, while about 47% picked Trump and Vance.
 In the 2020 election, more than 52% of voters backed President Joe Biden and Harris, while roughly 45% voted for Trump and Mike Pence.

-The makeup of the Legislature that Walz will be working with remains to be seen.
+The makeup of the Minnesota Legislature that Walz will be working with next year remains to be seen.

-Democrats maintained control of the state Senate in a special election, but which party would rule the House was up in the air.
-Tuesday morning it appeared the chamber could be evenly split, but some races were poised for recounts.
+Democrats maintained control of the state Senate in a special election, but which party would rule the House remains up in the air.
+On Wednesday, it appeared the chamber could be evenly split, but some races were poised for recounts.
+The recount process could take roughly a month.

 At a Minnesota GOP watch party on election night, House Minority Leader Lisa Demuth, R-Cold Spring, said things were looking “very, very positive” for Republicans in the House.